Buncrana: Culture

 Three buildings in Buncrana are recorded on the Record of Protected Structures, namely the Drift Inn (formerly Buncrana Railway Station), Buncrana Castle and Swan Mill.

 Music

 Buncrana's music scene is served by a number of local pubs and bars, which have live music several nights of the week.
-These include Roddens Bar, O Flaherty's and The Drift Inn, which have a mix of traditional, rock and country music.
 The annual Buncrana Music & Arts Festival takes place every 23 July in the town.

 The Buncrana Music and Arts Festival returned to the town in 2010, after a five-year absence.
 The festival included successful performances from The Coronas, The Undertones and Altan.
 It has recurred each year since.

 Media

 The two main local newspapers that serve the Inishowen area, the Inish Times and the Inishowen Independent, have their offices in Buncrana.
 Local issues in the town and peninsula are also covered in the Derry Journal.
 The local radio station is Highland Radio and it is based in Letterkenny.

 Buncrana receives all the Irish national television and radio stations from the Saorview television network from the local Fanad television transmitter.
 Due to its close proximity to Derry, before the 2012 digital switchover, the town could receive the five main UK television channels from the Derry or Limavady television transmitters from the mid-1950s.